The History of Nexans AmerCable

 From Barbed Wire to Global Cable Solutions Company

-Nexans AmerCable's story began in 1899 when the Washburn and Moen Manufacturing Company of Worchester, Massachusetts joined several other wire and barbed wire manufacturing companies to form the American Steel &Wire Company.
-The company, created by Federal Steel Corporation president Elbert H. Gary, was created with the intent of gaining control of the barbed wire market and raising prices.
-However, this strategy proved unsuccessful and company began seeking other sources of revenue.
-With the rising popularity of a new technology called electricity, manufacturing equipment was starting to convert from steam or hydro-powered mechanisms to electrical motors.
-The need for high voltage power cables spawned a new industry and the company began experimenting with producing mass-impregnated paper insulation electrical cables.
+AmerCable Incorporated, d.b.a Nexans AmerCable, was formed in 2002, but its history in wire and cable traces back to1899 when the Washburn and Moen Manufacturing Company of Worchester, Massachusetts joined several other wire and barbed wire manufacturing companies to form the American Steel & Wire Company.
+The company, created by Federal Steel Corporation president Elbert H. Gary, was created with the intent of gaining control of the highly competitive barbed wire market.
+However, this strategy proved unsuccessful, and the company began seeking other sources of revenue.
+With the rising popularity of AC electricity, manufacturing equipment was starting to convert from steam or hydro-powered mechanisms to electrical motors.
+Recognizing the growing need for copper-conducted power cables, the company began experimenting with producing mass-impregnated paper insulation electrical cables.

-In 1901, Mr. Gary put together the deal-of-the-century with legendary American business titans Andrew Carnegie, J.P.
-Morgan and Charles Schwab by forming the United States Steel Corporation (USS), the world's first billion-dollar corporation.
+In 1901, Mr. Gary put together the "deal-of-the-century" with legendary American business titans Andrew Carnegie, J.P.
+Morgan and Charles Schwab by forming the United States Steel Corporation (USS) – the world's first billion-dollar corporation.
 Mr. Gary served as Chairman of USS until his death in 1927.
-American Steel & Wire Company became the largest wire manufacturer in the world and was a key contributor to the biggest integrated steel producer — manufacturing industrial wire, wire rope and insulated cable products.
+American Steel & Wire Company became the largest wire manufacturer in the world and was a key contributor to USS - manufacturing industrial wire, wire rope and insulated cable products.

-In the 1920s, when electrical equipment came to the coal mines owned by USS, the company began developing power cables designed specifically for this rugged environment.
+In the 1920s, when electrically powered equipment came to the USS owned coal mines, the company began developing power cables designed specifically for this rugged, dynamic environment.

-In 1923, the company began selling its wire rope and mining cable under the Tiger® Brand name and in the 1930's changed the company name to USS American Electrical Wire & Cable.
+In 1923, the company began selling its wire rope and insulated mining cables under the Tiger® Brand name, and in the 1930's changed the company name to USS American Electrical Wire & Cable.
 Through the Great Depression, World War II, America's rise to global superpower and the baby boom, American Electrical Wire & Cable perfected the art of manufacturing Tiger Brand jacketed power cables for mining applications.
-The brand became so popular with customers that, in 1954, the company changed names again to USS Tiger Brand Electrical Wire & Cable.
+The brand became so popular with customers that, in 1954, the company changed its name to USS Tiger Brand Electrical Wire & Cable.

-In the mid 1970s, USS began a long series of reorganizations and diversification as the steel industry business climate changed.
-After 79 years of continuous operation in one location, USS made the decision to move the cable manufacturing part of the company to El Dorado, Arkansas, where land was inexpensive and skilled labor abundant.
-The company name was changed to AmerCable Incorporated.
+In the mid 1970s, USS began a long series of reorganizations and diversification as the steel business changed.
+After 79 years of continuous operation in one location, USS made the decision to sell its wire rope operation and move the electrical cable manufacturing group to El Dorado, Arkansas.
+The company name was changed to AmerCable Corporation (AmerCable Corp).

 After five years in Arkansas under USS ownership, the company was sold in early 1984 to Associated Materials Incorporated (AMI), which was founded by Bill Winspear in Dallas, Texas.
 Mr. Winspear had previously been president and CEO of Chaparral Steel Company before starting Associated Materials, a holding company for a group of diverse manufacturing companies.

-Under AMI, AmerCable continued to produce Tiger Brand mining cables while expanding its products into the oil & gas market with its now-famous Gexol® brand cables.
+AmerCable Corp., operating as a division of AMI, continued to produce Tiger Brand mining cables while expanding into the oil & gas market with its now-famous Gexol® branded cables.
 Product lines serving the transportation, industrial and military markets were also developed.

-In 1993, after a nine-year stint as Treasurer and Secretary of Associated Materials, Robert F. (Bob) Hogan, was named President and CEO of Nexans AmerCable.
-Mr. Hogan immediately focused on raising Nexans AmerCable's level of operational excellence or, in simple terms, producing cable faster than anyone else without sacrificing quality.
+In 1993, after a nine-year stint as Treasurer and Secretary of Associated Materials, Robert F. (Bob) Hogan, was named President and CEO of AmerCable Corp.
+Mr. Hogan focused on raising AmerCable Corp.'s level of operational excellence or,in simple terms,producing cable faster than anyone else without sacrificing quality.

 "I believe speed wins every time," commented Mr. Hogan.

-In 1994 Nexans AmerCable's focus on high quality products and service was recognized with an ISO 9001 certification.
+In 1994, AmerCable Corp.'s focus on high - quality products and service was recognized with an ISO 9001 certification.

-In June 2002, AmerCable's senior management group headed by Mr. Hogan purchased the company from Associated Materials.
-The group sold off the other AMI businesses and retained Nexans AmerCable.
-The new ownership group immediately focused on expanding Nexans AmerCable's market positions in the United States and globally in China, Australia and South America, by targeting niche industries that require high quality, innovative products and value-added services.
+In June 2002, the company's senior management group, headed by Mr. Hogan, purchased Associated Materials.
+The group sold off the other AMI businesses and retained AmerCable Corp., converting it to a new legal title of AmerCable, Incorporated.
+TAMI he new ownership group focused on expanding the company's domestic and global market positions by targeting niche industries that require high-quality, innovative cable products and value-added services.
 They also entered opportunistic markets such as the blossoming solar and wind energy industries.

-In February 2012, a new and exciting chapter for AmerCable began as the company was acquired by Nexans, the second largest cable company in the world.
-When the sale was completed Mr. Hogan, after 28 years with the company, stepped down as President and CEO.
-Rodney Cole, who had served as AmerCable’s Vice President of Operations since 1995, was named as the new company President.
-In April 2012 the company name was changed to Nexans AmerCable.
+In February 2012, a new chapter for AmerCable, Incorporated began when the company was acquired by Nexans, the second largest cable company in the world.
+At the sale's conclusion Mr. Hogan, after 28 years with the company, stepped down as President and CEO.
+Rodney Cole, who had served as AmerCable, Incorporated's Vice President of Operations since 1995, was named as the new company President.

 Did You Know?

-The Washburn and Moen Manufacturing Company had been in operation 64 years before being acquired by the American Steel & Wire Company in 1899.
+The Washburn and Moen Manufacturing Company operated 64 years before being acquired by the American Steel & Wire Company in 1899.
 When the company moved to El Dorado in 1978, it ended 143 years of continuous wire production in the Worchester area.

 Gary, Indiana is named after Elbert H. Gary, who was a lawyer and county judge in Illinois before becoming a high profile corporate officer.
 The city was organized around one of Mr. Gary's steel factories in 1906.

-After selling AMI, Mr. Winspear retired from business and helped fund the spectacular Margot & Bill Winspear Opera House in Dallas, Texas with part of the sale proceeds.
+After selling AMI, Mr. Winspear retired from business and helped fund the spectacular Margot & Bill Winspear Opera House in Dallas, Texas.
 Sadly, he did not live to see its completion.